-This study affirms that algosppeak within Indonesian social media platforms is not merely a form of slang, but rather a linguistic and social practice originating from the interaction among communication needs, community creativity, and algorithmic pressures.
+This study affirms that algospeak within Indonesian [social media](#) platforms [is not merely a](#) form of slang, [but rather a](#) linguistic and social practice originating from the interaction among communication needs, community creativity, and algorithmic pressures.
 Four principal patterns-phonological substitution, abbreviation, hybridisation, and euphemism-illustrate how language is systematically adapted to preserve human readability while simultaneously obscuring meaning for automated moderation systems.
-Consequently, algosppeak functions not only as a technical measure to evade censorship but also as a means of humour, solidarity, and digital identity, thereby exemplifying the adaptability of language within the digital platform ecosystem.
+Consequently, algospeak functions not only as a technical measure to evade censorship but also as a means of humour, solidarity, and digital identity, thereby exemplifying the adaptability of language within the digital platform ecosystem.